stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">This approach requires a sanity check on our side to guarantee that the claim used to map the user account is reliable and consistent with your data’s lifecycle.
 Please inform us via  itsme® B2B portal if you opt for this approach. </aside>

 <ul>
-  <li>If you did not request User attributes in the Authentication request or if you can't match with certainty the existing User account with the provided data's, then you could ask the User to authenticate with his usual credentials (e.g. User name / password).
+  <li>If you did not request User attributes in the Authentication Request or if you can't match with certainty the existing User account with the provided data's, then you could ask the User to authenticate with his usual credentials (e.g. User name / password).
 The User credentials will be used by your application to match the sub claim to the corresponding user account in your repository.<br>Since the ID Token always includes the sub claim along with other claims, on subsequent sessions, your application will identify that User with the sub claim only.</br>
   </li>
 </ul>

 <img src="MappingUserCredentials.png" alt="User provides his credentials to map the accounts">

 <ul>
-  <li>If you requested User attributes in the Authentication request, but the User isn’t registered in your application, then you should be able to auto-register the User based on the information received from itsme®, or at the very least you may be able to pre-populate many of the fields that are required in the registration form.
+  <li>If you requested User attributes in the Authentication Request, but the User isn’t registered in your application, then you should be able to auto-register the User based on the information received from itsme®, or at the very least you may be able to pre-populate many of the fields that are required in the registration form.
 A new User's record will be created in your repository, containing the sub claim specific to that User.<br>Since the ID Token always includes the sub claim along with other claims, on subsequent sessions, your application will identify that User with the sub claim only.</br>
   </li>
 </ul>